JD

 ·What friction exists that nobody questions anymore?

-The most interesting problems right now are at the edge of what AI can actually do in the real world — not in a demo, not in a lab.
-That’s where I want to spend my time.
-Ironic, given I literally build demos for a living.
+The problems I find most interesting right now are at the edge of what AI can actually do outside of a demo or a lab.
+That’s where I want to spend the next few years of my career.

 Where I'm Headed